laurent-martin/aspera-hsts-operations/README.md

 #### Nginx

-Per se, nginx is not required, but that simplifies the installation of certificates.
+Per se, nginx is not required, but that simplifies the installation of certificates and allows using port 443 for HTTPS.

 ```bash
 dnf install -y nginx